stenterello/stenterello/README.md

-### Hi there, I'm Davide Delladio, a student developer at 42 Roma LUISS.
+## Hi there, I'm Davide Delladio, a student developer at 42 Rome LUISS.

 ### My interests